JakubTesarek/dbgr/docs/source/contributing.rst

 If you want to develop debugger locally, there is an alternative installation process that will make this experience easier.

 First, `fork DBGR repository`_.
-Then you can clone the forked repo and create local
+Then you can clone the forked repository and create local environment:
-environment:

 .. _`fork DBGR repository`: https://help.github.com/en/articles/fork-a-repo